Texas House Speaker Flatly Denies Unsubstantiated Bribery Accusation

 So far, neither Sullivan nor Texas Scorecard has provided any proof of this allegation.

-Bonnen sent an email to his fellow Republican House members over the weekend in which he explained the meeting but did not deny the alleged quid pro quo.
+Bonnen sent an email to his fellow Republican House members over the weekend where he explained the meeting but did not deny the alleged quid pro quo.
 The text of that email is published in its entirety on Breitbart News.

 On Monday, Bonnen issued an official statement from his Capitol office.
 Speaker Bonnen states: